tanersa/ansible/README.md

    This is another part of the reason why Ansible is so powerfull.
    Ansible is **ITEM POTENT**.

-   Lets create another playbook file called **install-packages.yml** file And add all below tasks:
+   Lets create another playbook file called **install-packages.yml** file and add all below tasks:
    -  ---
       - name: Install packages
         hosts: vmware